On the Inequalities of Projected Volumes and the Constructible Region: Counterexample Construction for NC BT Inequalities

-We have shown that some NC$\setminus$BT, inequalities are not correct.
-It remains to ask whether there is an NC$\setminus$BT inequality is correct.
+In this section we have shown via different approaches that some NC$\setminus$BT inequalities are not correct.
+It remains to ask whether there is a NC$\setminus$BT inequality that is correct.
 We have been unable to discover one such inequality.
-We have checked (in an exhaustive manner) all inequalities in $\R^3$ and $\R^4$, and found out that all NC$\setminus$BT inequalities are not true.
-Hence, we propose Conjecture~\ref{conj:1}, mentioned in the introduction.
+We have checked (in an exhaustive manner) for all inequalities in $\R^4$ by enumerating all NC inequalities and exhaustively check them on all skeletons and union of two boxes (with some pruning).
+We found out that all NC$\setminus$BT inequalities in $\R^4$ are incorrect within our enumeration.
+We have also found that the number of NC inequalities in $\R^5$ is overwhelming for enumeration.
+Hence, we propose Conjecture~\ref{conj:1} mentioned in Section~\ref{sec:intro}.